 I am a freelance writer based in Cumbria – a rural county in North West England.
-Originally a southerner, I have lived here for over twenty years, and have almost qualified as a ‘local’.
+Originally a southerner, I have lived here for over twenty years, and almost qualify as a ‘local’.
 I am lucky to have a large and unruly garden, where the territory is marked out by blackbirds and robins, and the neighbours’ cats.
 I love to be in the garden as the sun sets across the Derwent Valley and observe the transitional time between swallow-swoop and bat-flight.

 I was an early fan of comics and Blyton, moving on to science fiction and Jackie with equal enthusiasm.
 Haunting the library, I became an avid reader of eclectic, and, sometimes questionable, material.
 I was torn between a career in art or science, but decided I was better at the science, so studied physics at university, but I confess to reading far too much science fiction instead of studying, which was no help to my career in physics.
 I worked in industry after graduating, before taking time out to have a family.